Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

 * Overall Conduct

-  This section defines how each team-member should and should-not act while working on a project which this Code of Conduct is a part of.
+  This section defines how each team member should and should not act while working on a project which this Code of Conduct is a part of.
 Everyone is required to adhere to not only this section, but also the following eight sections of this Code of Conduct.
-Respect, not only for everyone regardless of race and gender, but also for everyone as learners and fellow team members is mandatory.
-This is a project in which team-members have different skillsets and different levels of mastery in those skills, and disrespecting or shunning a team member for lack of knowledge violates this Code of Conduct.
+Most important in this section is that members respect their peers, regardless of race or gender, as learners.
+This is a project in which team members have different skillsets and different levels of mastery in those skills, and disrespecting or shunning a team member for lack of knowledge violates this Code of Conduct.
 Viewing and using other people's work is a core part of learning  how to code effectively, yet when used irresponsibly (such as directly copying another peer's work without their permission or without crediting them) such code will negatively impact a project's success.
-Therefore, member's of this project should adhere to Allegheny's honor code for all submitted work.
+  Therefore, members of this project should adhere to Allegheny's honor code for all submitted work.

 * **Acceptable Conduct (A):**